2018-09-12 DynCorp Recruiting (www.dyn-intl.com)

 Shall perform other duties as may be assigned, to include TDY and travel.

 Must be able to read, write, speak and understand English.

-Must be able to obtain and maintain a secret security clearance and flightline driver’s license.
+Must be able to obtain and maintain a Secret security clearance and a government flightline driver?s license.

 Experience & Education